thebearwithabite/the-papers-that-dream/README.md

 - Developers curious about the emotional weight of the systems they build
 - Anyone who's ever wondered what dreams in the latent space

+## Reading Experience

+- **GitHub**: Browse stories directly in the repo
+- **Website**: ⏳ [thepapersthatdream.com](https://thepapersthatdream.com) for a better reading experience coming soon
+- **Audio**: ⏳ TTS experiments coming soon

 ---

 *This is a living project.
 Stories evolve.
 New interpretations emerge.
 The papers dream, and we listen.*

+## The Complete List

+Based on Ilya Sutskever's foundational papers:

+1. ✅ Attention Is All You Need
+2. ✅ Contrastive Predictive Coding
+3. ⏳ The Annotated Transformer
+4. ⏳ Deep Residual Learning for Image Recognition
+5. ⏳ Playing Atari with Deep Reinforcement Learning
+6. ⏳ Adam: A Method for Stochastic Optimization
+7. ⏳ Auto-Encoding Variational Bayes
+8. ⏳ Generative Adversarial Networks
+9. ⏳ Deep Learning (Goodfellow, Bengio, Courville)
+10. ⏳ Neural Machine Translation by Jointly Learning to Align and Translate

+*...and 21 more stories to come*

 ## Contributing